 Our decision may be to:

-For funding band only change requests, the apprenticeship must have been ‘approved for delivery’ for at least 12 months (with or without starts in that period) before we will consider a change request.
+For 'funding band only' change requests, the apprenticeship must have been ‘approved for delivery’ for at least 12 months (with or without starts in that period) before we will consider a change request and we will expect to see evidence that shows the attempts that have been made to work within the band.

 It is important that any new version of an apprenticeship is introduced in a managed and transparent way.
-To help with this, as soon as the revisions process is underway, we place a banner on the relevant webpage.
-The banner indicates that the apprenticeship is being revised and is updated as progress is made.
+To help with this, as soon as the revisions process is underway, we place a banner on the relevant webpage for the occupation standard and/or apprenticeship.
+The banner indicates that the occupation standard and/or apprenticeship is being revised and is updated as progress is made.
 We also regularly publish a Revisions Status Report detailing all apprenticeships that are currently in revision and providing further details on the stage that each has reached.

 It is also important that potential users and deliverers of an apprenticeship have appropriate notice of a new version replacing an old version for new starts.
 This notice period starts when all elements of the new version (occupational standard, end-point assessment plan and funding band) have been agreed and published on our website.
 It ends when it replaces the old version for new starts.